How Much Does a Shower Remodel Cost?

-You’ll have to make a lot of decisions as you plan your shower remodel, which can be overwhelming.
-However, working with a qualified professional and planning carefully will result in a new space that raises the value of your home and increases your own enjoyment of your home.
-These are a few of the questions we’re asked most often about shower remodels and their answers to help get you started.
+Planning a shower remodel involves a lot of decision-making, which can be overwhelming.
+However, working with a qualified professional and planning carefully will result in a new space that raises the value of the home and increases a homeowner’s own enjoyment of their home.
+The following are a few common questions about shower remodels and their answers to help homeowners get started.

 Q. How much does it cost to remodel a shower?

-The average cost for a shower remodel is $6,576.
-However, the average range runs between $3,118 and $10,126, depending on the decisions you make and the cost of labor and materials in your area, and it can go much higher if you’re focused on making the space luxurious.
+The average cost for a shower remodel is $8,000.
+However, the average range runs between $2,000 and $15,000, depending on the decisions being made and the cost of labor and materials in the area, and it can go much higher if the space is luxurious.

 Q. How much does it cost to build a tile shower?

-Installing a tile shower will normally run between $450 and $1,000, including the disposal of old tile, installation of tile base, installation of tiles, grouting, and setting, along with the extra tiles.
-It’s important to order enough to compensate for breakage or pattern matching.
+The cost to tile a shower will normally run between $225 and $1,920, including the disposal of old tile, installation of tile base, installation of tiles, grouting, and setting, along with the extra tiles.
+It’s important for a homeowner or contractor to order enough to compensate for breakage or pattern matching.
 This wide range reflects the cost difference between ceramic or porcelain tiles, glass tiles, and natural stone or other luxury materials.
 Labor may be slightly higher for complicated patterns, and the total cost will be lower for tub-and-shower combinations because those don’t require the floor or lower part of the wall to be tiled.

 Q. Can I remodel my bathroom for $2,000?

-A cost of $2,000 is a little lower than the average range, but as long as you’re planning to leave the fixtures and walls in place and make careful choices about your materials, it can be done.
-You may be able to get a little more for your money by offering to do some of the demolition yourself to reduce the labor costs and have that extra cash to spend elsewhere.
-Depending on the size and shape of your bathroom, you may have to choose a prefabricated shower insert.
-Even with a lower budget, though, you should be able to refresh the space and enjoy a clean, modern bathroom without spending more than you’re comfortable with.
+A cost of $2,000 is quite a bit lower than the average range, but as long as fixtures and walls are being left in place and choices about materials are made carefully, it can be done.
+It may be possible for a homeowner to get a little more out of their budget by offering to do some of the demolition to reduce the labor costs and have that extra cash to spend elsewhere.
+Depending on the size and shape of the bathroom, it may be necessary for a homeowner to choose a prefabricated shower insert.
+Even with a lower budget, though, it will likely be possible to refresh the space and enjoy a clean, modern bathroom without spending an exorbitant amount.